 - your child is at primary school (year 2) and you want your child to move to junior school at the start of year 3

 Sedley’s School day is 8.55am -3.15pm.
 School gates are open at 8.45am for children and parent/carers to enter the playground.
 Registration for all classes is 8.55-9.05am and 1pm-1.05pm.
 Whole school have lunch from 12-1pm (including the office staff) therefore the school office will be closed.

 Our teaching times for Acorns and Seedlings (KS1) is 4 hours 20 minutes which equates to 21 hours 10 minutes per week.
-In Saplings and Oaks (KS2) is 4 hours 35 minutes which equates to 23 hours due to 5 minutes extra assembly on Friday and pm break of 15 minutes on Friday.
+In Saplings and Oaks (KS2) is 4 hours 35 minutes which equates to 23 hours due to 5 minutes extra assembly on Friday.

-We have Christian Worship every day in the school hall and at St. Nicholas Church on Friday.
+We have Collective Worship every day in the school hall and on Thursday at St. Nicholas Church.
 Our children also attend Parade Service on the first Sunday of each month at St Nicholas Church with their families.